iamseki/pulsar-rust-poc/README.md

 - **Acepptable Throughput**: Even with limited parallel task processing, we shouldn't have to wait for all tasks to complete before processing new ones.
 The mechanism used should allow handling new tasks as soon as one finishes.
 - **Long-Running Execution**: The consumer should run indefinitely.

 > This PoC was not designed with observability, error handling, extensibility, or idiomatic Rust best practices in mind.
-The focus is solely on the concepts above.
+The focus is only on the properties above.

 ### Setup